Jigneshjagad/ItemTouchHelper-Demo/README.markdown

 This project is an example of basic drag & drop and swipe-to-dismiss with `RecyclerView` using `ItemTouchHelper`.
-It corresponds with an article series found here:

 Developed by Jignesh Jagad